joud-d/Exploring-GAN-Variants/README.md

 ├── cnn_imbalanced_classifier.py               # Baseline classifier on original imbalanced data
-├── FINAL VANILLA CLASSIFIER.ipynb             # Unified classifier used for all GAN variants ├── README.md                                  # Project description and usage instructions 🧠 Objectives
+├── FINAL VANILLA CLASSIFIER.ipynb             # Unified classifier used for all GAN variants ├── README.md                                  # Project description and usage instructions

+# Objectives
 Tackle the class imbalance problem using synthetic data generation with GANs.

 Implement and compare three GAN architectures for data augmentation.

 Evaluate classification performance with and without synthetic data augmentation using consistent metrics.

-🧪 GAN Models Implemented
+# GAN Models Implemented
 Model	Description
 Vanilla GAN	Basic GAN with fully connected layers.
 DCGAN	Deep Convolutional GAN using convolutional networks for image generation.
 CGAN	Conditional GAN, which generates class-specific samples using label inputs.

-🖼️ Dataset & Preprocessing
-The dataset used contains a significant class imbalance in image classes.

-Visual analysis of imbalance is provided in Dataset_Imbalance_Visualizations.ipynb.

-🧮 Classifier Architecture
+# Classifier Architecture
 A consistent Convolutional Neural Network (CNN) architecture was used across all experiments.
 The classifier was implemented using TensorFlow/Keras and is detailed in:

-FINAL VANILLA CLASSIFIER.ipynb — the standard classifier used for all GAN-generated datasets.

-cnn_imbalanced_classifier.py — classifier trained on the original imbalanced dataset only.

-📊 Evaluation Metrics
+# Evaluation Metrics
 Each model was evaluated using the following classification metrics:

 Accuracy